TeagrinForde/Suffer/README.md

 ## Contribution and Attribution

-Working in an Agile framework and utilizing our project's Kanban board organized by Teagrin Forde.
-Teagrin created the framework and file structure.
+Agile project methodology, utilizing a Kanban board organized by Teagrin Forde.
+Teagrin also created the framework and file structure.
 Charles Morton and Hunter Padgett created the back-end database using MongoDB and Mongoose.
 Will Summerlin incorporated logic and game functionality for the Breakout and space-invaders extension.
 Teagrin and Hunter collaborated to ensure functioning authorization and authentication through JWT as well as smooth UI/UX responsive design.
 Charles and Hunter also worked together to implement state management and CRUD routes in React.

 YouTube tutorials that gave us inspiration for games and easter eggs:<br>
 <a href='https://www.youtube.com/watch?v=PBrEq9Wd6_U'> YouTube video by Ania Kubów